 Unfortunately, building customer behavior models is typically a difficult and expensive task.
 This is because the smart and experienced customer analytics experts who know how to do it are expensive and difficult to find, and because the mathematical techniques they need to use are complex and risky.

-Furthermore, even once a model has been built, it is difficult to manipulate it for the purposes of the marketer, i.e., to determine exactly what marketing actions to take for each customer or group of customers.
+Furthermore, even once a customer behavior model has been built, it is difficult to manipulate it for the purposes of the marketer, i.e., to determine exactly what marketing actions to take for each customer or group of customers.

 Finally, despite their mathematical complexity, most customer models are actually relatively simple.
 Because of this necessity, most customer behavior models ignore so many pertinent factors that the predictions they generate are generally not very reliable.